 I was driving the car.
 Mike was driving the rig.
 We were heading down the highway and had just passed into New York state on 15N.
 Since I was taking the lead, was paying close attention to my speed.
 I didn’t want Mike to feel he had to push the RV.
 Suddenly, this highway patrol officer flips on his lights and siren and cuts between Mike and I—which wasn’t a ton of space—and proceeds to pull me over for speeding.

-Like I said, I was paying attention, so naturally I was confused by this action.
+Naturally, this confused me.
+Like I said, I was paying attention!
 The cop then tells me I was doing 81 (which isn’t even possible because the Kia can barely handle 75 without getting shaky.)
 He writes me a ticket.
+I grumble and try to explain to him what happened, but to no avail.

 I was pissed!